haozixin/AI_reversi/agents/t_004/wiki/AI-Method-2.md

 1. Choosing valid actions for a state.

 In the reversi game, the valid actions is based on agent/player id except for state.
 So in the complex process of simulation, we have to make sure that the action is valid for the current state.
-The best solution is save the agent is as object variable, which is easy and clear to use.
+The best solution is save the agent id as object variable, which is easy and clear to use.
 2. Comparing two given states to see if they are the same.